3rd-Eden/payper/worker/README.md

   Defaults to `payper`, so it intercepts requests from `/payper/` based paths.
 - `type` The Content-Type of the bundles that we're handling.
   Defaults to `text/javascript`.
+- `root` Force a root domain under which all cache items are stored.
+By default we use the hostname of the URL that was requested.
+But in certain cases, e.g. when serve assets similar assets from different domains you might want to force a root domain as that allows the cache to be shared between both.

 Now that you've created a new instance all you have to call is the `payper#register` method and it will automatically assign all the required event